Joseph Wirth: Post-chancellorship

-In 1924 Wirth joined the Reichsbanner Schwarz-Rot-Gold, a paramilitary organization formed by the SPD, Centre and DDP for the non-violent protection of the Republic from the enemies of democracy.
+In 1924, Wirth joined the Reichsbanner Schwarz-Rot-Gold, a paramilitary organisation formed by the SPD, Centre and DDP for the non-violent protection of the Republic from the enemies of democracy.
 Wirth used its rallies to speak in opposition to the Centre Party's drift to the right.
 When it joined the government of the independent Hans Luther in January 1925, Wirth criticized it for working with the nationalist German National People's Party (DNVP) in the Luther cabinet.
-He left the Centre's Reichstag contingent in protest against the party's social policies In August 1925 but returned in July 1926.
+He left the Centre's Reichstag contingent in protest against the party's social policies in August 1925 but returned in July 1926.
 In August of that year, Wirth, Paul Löbe of the SPD and Ludwig Haas of the Baden DDP formed a Republican Union as a way to maintain cooperation between representatives of the working class and those of the progressive middle class.
 The Centre Party then removed Wirth's name from the list of candidates for the 1928 Reichstag election.
 Wirth had to submit to a number of conditions before his name was restored.

 In April 1929, Wirth became minister for the Occupied Territories (the Rhineland region occupied by the Allies) in the second Müller cabinet.
 After the government's resignation in late March 1930, Wirth became minister of the Interior in the cabinet of Heinrich Brüning, the first of the presidential cabinets.
 Wirth's main task at the Interior Ministry was to try to hold back the growing power of the Nazis.
 He was highly popular with the Social Democrats and acted as mediator between them and the new government.
 In October 1931, he was pushed out of office and replaced by Wilhelm Groener on the personal initiative of President Paul von Hindenburg, who regarded Wirth as a leftist.